KHasui/Replication-codes-for-Heterogeneous-Inflation-Volatility-in-Production-Networks/README.md

 Please use these codes at your own risk.
 We are not responsible for any damage or errors that may occur from using these codes.

-Code author: Kohei Hasui (Aichi University)
+Code author: Kohei Hasui (Aichi University, Japan)